 And their efforts are bringing visible results: a publication on COVID-19 in the prestigious journal Science, submitted in the beginning of April 2020 — only few weeks since the pandemics started!
 That was a fast study with a fast write-up!

 Would you like to hear more about how this group uses peer feedback to help each other write better texts faster?
-Then stay tuned: an interview with members of Dr. Priesemann’s group is coming soon 😉
+Then check out the interview with Lucas & Paul.

 And if you are interested in peer or group feedback but lack the peer partners: join our Facebook group dedicated just to academic peer feedback.